rednafi/rednafi.com/content/misc/process_substitution_in_bash.md

 and find the differing filenames between them.
 In the first pass, this is what I did:

 Listed out the content of the first directory and saved it in a file:

 ```bash
 ls dir1 > dir1.txt
 ```

-Do the same for the second directory:
+Did the same for the second directory:

 ```bash
 ls dir2 > dir2.txt
 ```

-Compare the difference between the two outputs:
+Compared the difference between the two outputs:

 ```bash
 diff dir1.txt dir2.txt
 ```

-This returns the name of the differing files likes this:
+This returned the name of the differing files likes this:

 ```
 3c3,4